Bathurst Street (Toronto): Route description

 North of the Gardiner is Fort York on the western side.
-The Sir Isaac Brock Bridge connects the section south of Fort York to the section north of the railways.
-The bridge was relocated here in 1916.
-It had been used as a railway bridge over the Humber River.
+The Sir Isaac Brock Bridge then carries the street across the Union Station Rail Corridor to Front Street.
+The bridge was relocated here in 1916, after being used as a railway bridge over the Humber River.
 North of the tracks, the area is a mix of small commercial and residential buildings on the western fringe of downtown.
-North of Queen Street, the eastern side of Bathurst is the edge of the Alexandria Park cluster of housing projects, while to the west is Trinity–Bellwoods.
-North of Dundas Street, Bathurst is dominated by Toronto Western Hospital.
+North of Queen Street, the eastern side of Bathurst is the edge of the Alexandria Park cluster of housing projects, while to the west is the Trinity-Bellwoods residential neighbourhood.
+North of Dundas Street, Bathurst is dominated by Toronto Western Hospital on the east.
 This part of the street continues to be a mix of small commercial establishments and residential housing, generally rental apartments.

-North of College Street, Bathurst becomes more residential, with the exception of certain areas, chiefly around the intersections with Bloor Street, St. Clair Avenue, and Eglinton Avenue.
-The portion of Bathurst Street north of Bloor Street is the western boundary of The Annex neighbourhood.
+North of College Street, Bathurst Street becomes more residential, with the exception of certain areas, chiefly around the intersections with Bloor Street, St. Clair Avenue, and Eglinton Avenue.
+For a short distance north of Bloor, Bathurst is the western boundary of The Annex neighbourhood.

 The University segment of Toronto Transit Commission (TTC) Line 1 Yonge–University crosses underneath Bathurst north of St. Clair, with the St. Clair West station at St. Clair just east of Bathurst.
 North of Eglinton, the street continues as a four-lane arterial road into the former borough of North York.
-The street has lay-bys for TTC buses and turning lanes at intersections, expanding its width.
 Development along both sides of the road is both residential and commercial, with shopping plazas at many intersections.
 The West Branch of the Don River crosses Bathurst Street north of Sheppard and Bathurst Park (Hinder Property) is on the east side of Bathurst Street.